 Premises liability: Did the owner take reasonable care of the construction, management, and maintenance of the facility and grounds?

-Assumption of risk: Is the rider participating in an act that has inherent risks?
+The assumption of risk: Is the rider participating in an act that has inherent risks?

 Rider noncompliance with rules: Did a rider ignore posted rules and warnings such as height, weight, and health restrictions?